erpc-io/eRPC/README.md

      free it when the response is no longer needed for retransmission.

 ## Short-term TODOs
+ * In `test_small_msg`, test that we can send an exactly MTU-sized message.
+ * Variable names in Nexus and its threads are identical.
  * Get rid of foreground-non-terminal request type.
  * Handle `poll_cq` and `post_send` failures in IBTransport.
 Do it by moving RpcDatapathErrCode from rpc.h to common.h, and using it in IBTransport.